k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 * The ```{table}``` is pre-populated with the TABLE_NAME constant and should be updated to the required LU Table name.
 * The **Uri/path** of the Fabric Endpoint templates includes a parameter ```iid```, which hasn't yet been defined for this report.
 [Click here to learn how to define a new parameter](04_parameters_creation.md) or follow the steps of this user guide until you reach the step of parameters definition.

-It is recommended to update the default data set name to a meaningful name, for example:
+It is recommended to update the default data set name to a meaningful and a suitable name, for example:

 <img src="images/02_new_data_set.png"  />